Fast Fact

 Before you get a loan

-Alternative (private) loans—Bankruptcy may affect your eligibility for an alternative loan.
+Alternative (private) loans—Bankruptcy may affect your eligibility for an alternative student loan.
 Speak with the lender first, before you apply.

 Related Information